ANZICS CTG Endorsed Study

 Study Description

-There is currently inadequate evidence to support the widespread current practice of stress ulcer prophylaxis through the daily administration of pantoprazole.
-Following the recent publication of SUPICU trial results (Krag, M. N Engl J Med 2018, 379), current data indicate that despite the increase in proton pump inhibitor administration the question of whether ICU patients should receive pantoprazole remains.
+There is currently inadequate evidence to support the widespread practice of stress ulcer prophylaxis through the daily administration of pantoprazole.
+Following the recent publication of SUPICU trial results (Krag, M. N Engl J Med 2018, 379: 2199-2208), current data indicate that despite the increase in proton pump inhibitor administration the question of whether ICU patients should receive pantoprazole remains.

-There are theoretical reasons and existing data which suggest that the use of proton pump inhibitors may increase the risk of ventilator-associated pneumonia, which is estimated to carry an attributable mortality of at least 6% and to increase hospital length of stay by approximately 6 days, and Clostridium difficile infection.
+There are theoretical reasons and existing data which suggest the use of proton pump inhibitors may increase the risk of ventilator-associated pneumonia, which is estimated to carry an attributable mortality of at least 6% and to increase hospital length of stay by approximately 6 days, and Clostridium difficile infection.
 Accordingly, a definitive methodologically rigorous study is needed to establish whether routine proton pump inhibitor administration results in net benefit or harm.
+Furthermore, a subgroup analysis of the trial by Krag et al. suggested an increased risk of death in the most seriously ill patients receiving pantoprazole, which remains unexplained.

 Management Committee

-ANZ MC: Adam Deane (Co-Chair), Simon Finfer (Co-Chair), , Marianne Chapman, Naomi Hammond, Miranda Hardy, Serena Knowles, John Myburgh, Alexis Poole, Dorrilyn Rajbhandari, Bala Venkatesh and Paul Young.
+Adam Deane (Co-Chair), Simon Finfer (Co-Chair), Marianne Chapman, Naomi Hammond, Miranda Hardie (Project Manager), Serena Knowles, John Myburgh, Alexis Poole, Dorrilyn Rajbhandari, Bala Venkatesh, Paul Young and Laurent Billot (Biostatistician).

 Administering Institution